 Here are the four steps you need to take to get started with text-based customer service.

-You’ll need an SMS customer service software or online platform that lets you send and receive text messages.
+You’ll need an SMS customer service software or an online platform that lets you send and receive text messages.
 Thousands of businesses choose SimpleTexting because we support two-way conversations, and all incoming SMS messages are free.

 If you’re just doing the research, then try us out completely free for 14 days.
 You don’t have to input any credit card details, and you get to send 50 complimentary text messages.